 Welcome to another edition of Better Late Than Never: Reviews of eARCs/ARCs for the Lazy!

 Do you have review copies piling up?
 Do you have eARCs that you requested but never got to because you got overwhelmed by life?
 Or did you just bite off more than you can chew?
 (That’s me.)
 At some point I was still hoping I could review these books (even though my review wouldn’t really be of use to the publisher anymore) because it would be still useful to readers, and also to me, because the pile-up was giving me anxiety every time I thought about it.
-So since it Is the new year, I tried my best to suck it up with the promise that if I didn’t like what I was reading, I could DNF at any time.
-(I am not great about forced reading.
-2016 was almost exclusively mood reading.)
-And write short reviews.
-That was important too.
-I am trying my hardest to read through these quickly, so I am most definitely going to miss subtle details.
-So that’s how this post was born.
-And any future posts of late eARCs.
+So I decided to start attacking that stack with the promise that if I didn’t like what I was reading, I could DNF at any time and write short reviews if I needed too.
+I am trying my best to read through these quickly, so I am most definitely going to miss subtle details.
+And that’s how this blog feature was born.

 After a few of these posts, I’ve decided to include ARCs as well.
 I try to read all the ARCs publishers send me, and I usually do, but sometimes I get them unsolicited and don’t have time to fit them into my schedule.
 I’ve also been to several book conferences, and unfortunately I’ve picked up quite a few ARCs there that I haven’t been able to get to.
 I’ve started attacking them though.
 Slowly, but I am trying.
 That said, I can’t and won’t write full reviews for all of these books.
 So I’m adding them here.